Linkurious/squanchy-server/README.md

 Start the server by doing `npm start`.

-At the first start, a 'ssl' folder containing a certificate and key will be created.
+At the first start, a 'ssl' directory containing a certificate and key will be created.

 ## Configuration

-A JSON file names 'config.json' must be present in the root directory.
+A JSON file named 'config.json' must be present in the project root directory.
 It must contain the following fields:

-* `user`: user to use for HTTPS authentication
+* `user`: username to use for authentication.
-* `password`: password to use for HTTPS authentication
+* `password`: password to use for authentication.

 The following fields are optional: